That's Black Entertainment

-That's Black Entertainment is a 1989 documentary film starring African-American performers and featuring clips from black films from 1929–1957.
+That's Black Entertainment is a 1989 documentary film starring African-American performers and featuring clips from black films from 1929–1957, narrated and directed by William Greaves.
+The clips are from the Black Cinema Collection of the Southwest Film/Video Archives at Southern Methodist University in Dallas, Texas.
+It is 60 minutes long and was distributed by Video Communications of Tulsa, Oklahoma.

 Film clips included

-Many entertainers, along with their musical numbers, and the film they starred in, include:
+The film contains more than 29 clips, including: